marton-bod/coster_expense_svc/README.md

+## Expense service

-Service responsible for storing, listing, saving and deleting expense items.
+Microservice responsible for listing, saving, editing and deleting expense items.
+Developed in spring-boot.

-1. Build the app:
+### Build the app:
+* Prerequisites: Maven, JDK11 (JDK8 not tested)
-* if you have docker engine: mvn clean install
+* `mvn clean install` - if you have docker engine
-* if not: mvn clean install -DskipDocker
+* `mvn clean install -DskipDocker` - if not

-2. Run the app:
+### Run the app:
-* mvn spring-boot:run -Dspring.profiles.active=dev
+- Run: `mvn spring-boot:run -Dspring.profiles.active=dev`
-(the dev profile uses an in-memory database.
-If you have postgreSQL db running locally on the default port you might decide to leave out this profile flag)
+    - the dev profile uses an in-memory database.
+If you have postgreSQL db running locally on the default port you might decide to leave out this profile flag
+    - default port: 9000

+### REST Interface:
+- Swagger UI: localhost:9000/swagger-ui.html

+### Actuator endpoints:
+- Health: localhost:9000/actuator/health
+- Beans: localhost:9000/actuator/beans
+- Env vars: localhost:9000/actuator/env
+- Status: localhost:9000/actuator/status